NRI Income Tax & Compliance

 Here is who can claim tax deductions under Section 80C:

-• Indian and Non-Resident Indians (NRIs): According to the Income Tax Act, 1961, both Indian residents and non-resident Indian (NRI) are eligible to claim under Section 80C.
+According to the Income Tax Act, 1961, both Indian residents and Non-Resident Indians (NRIs) are eligible to claim deductions under Section 80C.
 This category includes both salaried and self-employed professionals, such as doctors and business individuals.

-• Hindu Undivided Family (HUFs): Under the Income Tax Act 1961, Hindu Undivided Family (HUFs) are considered as separate assessable entities.
+Under the Income Tax Act, 1961, Hindu Undivided Families (HUFs) are considered separate assessable entities.
 Considering this, in an accounting year, they can claim up to INR 1,50,000 tax benefits under Section 80C.
 In addition, they have the flexibility to invest in several instruments such as Equity Linked Savings Schemes (ELSS), life insurance, and tax-saving Fixed Deposits (FDs) to claim tax deductions under Section 80C.

-• Senior Citizens and Others: Senior citizens are those whose age is 60 years and above.
-Under section 80C of the Income Tax Act 1961, these people can claim tax benefits.
-All the investments mentioned in Section 80C and the specific options of investment, like the Senior Citizen Savings Scheme (SCSS) they can claim tax deduction under this section.
+Senior citizens are those aged 60 and above.
+Under Section 80C of the Income Tax Act, 1961, these individuals can claim tax benefits.
+All investments mentioned in Section 80C, as well as specific options such as the Senior Citizen Savings Scheme (SCSS), can be used to claim tax deductions under this section.

 Section 80C Deduction Comparison for Indians, NRIs, and HUFs